How Does Your Credit Score Affect Your Car Insurance?

 There are several alternatives to using credit scores in insurance pricing that may be more fair and accurate in predicting risk.
 One alternative is the use of "telematics" or "pay-as-you-drive" (PAYD) insurance, which uses technology such as onboard sensors, mobile apps, and GPS to track a driver's behavior and set premiums based on your actual driving habits.

-Some insurers have chosen to not use credit scores at all in their underwriting practices (like LOOP), focusing instead on other factors such as driving history, where a driver drives, vehicle type, and current driving habits.
+Some insurers have chosen to not use credit scores at all in their underwriting practices, focusing instead on other factors such as driving history, where a driver drives, vehicle type, and your current driving habits.

-This is unfair practice is just one example of why LOOP was created
+This unfair practice is just one example of why LOOP was created

 The use of credit scores in insurance pricing is clearly an issue that has to be fixed.
-These scores do not accurately predict a driver’s risk as a policyholder and disproportionately affects low-income individuals and communities of color.
+These scores don't accurately predict a driver’s risk as a policyholder and disproportionately affect low-income individuals and communities of color.

 Credit scores have nothing to do with whether or not someone has good driving habits.

 At LOOP, we believe that all people are worthy of fair rates and we have taken a stand to never use credit in our underwriting practices.
-Instead, we look at how drivers dirve and where they drive to more accurately measure their risk exposure and strive to make the results fairer (and more transperent) for everyone.
+Instead, we look at how drivers drive and where they drive to more accurately measure their risk exposure and strive to make the results fairer (and more transparent) for everyone.

 See how much you save when we take systemic bias out of the equation.